-Researchers at the University of Arkansas for Medical Sciences (UAMS) have received a $604,208 grant to study how an abnormal protein found in ovarian cancer and some brain tumors helps tumors grow.
+UAMS College of Medicine researchers have received a $604,208 grant to study how an abnormal protein found in ovarian cancer and some brain tumors helps tumors grow.

 The pair are researching glycosylation changes, which are found in both ovarian cancer and glioblastoma, an aggressive brain tumor.
 Glycosylation is the enzymatic process that attaches glycans (a series of carbohydrates, including the sugars) to proteins, or other organic molecules.

 In her previous research, Abbott developed an antibody that targets glycosylation on proteins covering the surface of ovarian cancer cells.
 The new project involves adapting that protein into a new type of therapy for the disease and examining if it also could serve as an effective therapy for glioblastoma, which shares the same type of glycosylation.

 “This research can help us understand the proteins that carry this glycosylation change and how this change promotes signals to keep cancer cells alive.
 Studying those pathways may lead to new methods to kill the cancer cells but leave the normal ones alone,” said Rodriguez, a neurosurgeon and researcher.